Boulanger Brass Bedside Lamps

 Manufacturer: Société Anonyme Boulanger, Liege, Belgium.

-Other versions: These small/petite table lamps were made in a few variations and with different lampshades.
+Other versions: These small/petite table lamps exists in a few variations.
+Sold with several different lampshades.
 For instance, a version with glass “diamonds” on the base was also made.
 These bedside lamps are model number 4445.

 Unfortunately, not much is known about the company.
 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
 S.A.
 Boulanger ended business somewhere in the early 1980s.
 There is nothing to be found in the Belgian Official Journal about the company/factory.
 The journal goes back to 1983.
 The company is not to be confused by the other Boulanger company from Belgium: Les Ateliers Boulanger NV from Brussels.